 Another issue people have with hybrids is the fear of a faulty battery.
 When second generation Prius started to appear on the street of Pakistan, the first point people raised was about a dead battery.
 But soon after the used battery packs started to appear in the scrap markets around Pakistan.

 There is a misconception that battery packs are expensive.
 But that is not true in the international market.
 Although Toyota batteries are available locally, it will be interesting to see how Honda Vezel and Honda Fit Hybrid owners would react after a decade or two.
 I asked around the scrap market in Rawalpindi about the prices of battery packs, and these are the quotes I got:

 - Honda Vezel, Fit and Insight – PKR 90,000-95,000

 Options in Hybrids

 Pakistani automaker is continuously changing.
 Our market is in its evolution state, and it appears new market players are interested in getting in as well.
-Currently, only Indus Motors is selling a hybrid car locally.
+Currently, only Indus Motors is selling a hybrid car locally and has offered a new one, recently.
 There is Honda CR-Z as well, but many don’t consider it a viable option.
 Mostly available cars are imported.
 So as much as these imported cars are popular, the after sales service can never match to a car sold by a local manufacturer.
 So you need to decide yourself how will you manage if your imported hybrid ends up having a fault that cannot be fixed.
 Is it worth it to you or not?